Islet Cell Transplant For Type 1 Diabetes

 If you are deemed a suitable candidate, you will be placed on a waiting list for a donor pancreas.
 The waiting time can vary depending on several factors, including blood type, immune compatibility, and the availability of donor organs.

-Navigating the islet cell transplantation process can be challenging, but it's important to stay informed and advocate for your health.
+Navigating the islet cell transplantation process can be challenging, but don't forget to stay informed and advocate for your health.
 Don't hesitate to ask questions, seek support from family and friends, and connect with other individuals who have undergone islet cell transplantation.

 Islet Cell Transplantation: Frequently Asked Questions